 the Gay and Lesbian Anti-Violence Project on (02) 9206 2116 or 1800 063 060 a chamber magistrate to discuss the possibility of getting an 'apprehended personal violence order', that is, an order to prevent any further violence.
-For more information visit the Department of Justice website
+More information about getting an apprehended personal violence order

-If you have any difficulties when dealing with your local police station, contact the Police Customer Assistance Unit on 1800 622 571.
-They should be able to refer you to someone who can help.
+If you need further help in dealing with the police, you can contact the Police Customer Assistance Unit on 1800 622 571.

 Of course, you can also complain to the editor or manager of the media organisation causing the problem.
-If you are having a problem with your neighbour, the Department of Human Services, Housing NSW or a Community Justice Centre may be able to help you.
+If you are having a problem with your neighbour, the Department of Human Services or Housing NSW or a Community Justice Centre may be able to help you.
 You can also contact a Community Justice Centre, as they mediate problems between neighbours.